OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 instead of loading everything into the workspace.

 ..
-Index: Public Variables
+Index: public variables

-A component's inputs and outputs are called :term:`Public Variables` in OpenMDAO.
+A component's inputs and outputs are called :term:`public variables` in OpenMDAO.
 The term *Public* contrasts  with *internal* variables, which are valid only inside of a component.
-At times, the term :term:`Variable` or *Framework Variable* may also be used to refer to Public Variables.
+At times, the term :term:`Variable` or *Framework Variable* may also be used to refer to public variables.
 You could think of them in a more general sense as a data object, which reflects the ability to pass more generalized objects such as data structures or geometries.
 A Public Variable is a wrapper for data passed between framework components, containing a value, a default value, optional min/max values, and units.
-Public Variables can also perform their own validation when being assigned to another Public Variable.
+Public variables can also perform their own validation when being assigned to another public variable.

 The Float and Int constructors are used to create the inputs and outputs on a component for floating point and integer inputs respectively.
 String variables and arrays are also possible using the Str and Array Public